pviwatkurkul/cse15l-lab-reports/lab-report-2.md

 ![Image](wrongquery.png)

-* We always want to consider the chance that something shouldn't be inputted or when a bug occurs.
-That's we want to prompt the user that something went wrong with the code or their input is invalid.
+* We always want to consider the chance when something shouldn't be inputted or is done incorrectly or when a bug occurs.
+That's where we want to prompt the user that there's an error.

 * For this case, we use ? to indicate that a query is contained with the URL.